apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 By default, a DAG will only run a Task when all the Tasks it depends on are successful.
 There are several ways of modifying this, however:

-* :ref:`concepts:branching`, where you can select which Task to move onto based on a condition
+* :ref:`concepts:branching` - select which Task to move onto based on a condition
+* :ref:`concepts:trigger-rules` - set the conditions under which a DAG will run a task.
+* :ref:`concepts:setup-and-teardown` - define setup and teardown relationships
-* :ref:`concepts:latest-only`, a special form of branching that only runs on DAGs running against the present
+* :ref:`concepts:latest-only` - a special form of branching that only runs on DAGs running against the present
-* :ref:`concepts:depends-on-past`, where tasks can depend on themselves *from a previous run*
+* :ref:`concepts:depends-on-past` - tasks can depend on themselves *from a previous run*
-* :ref:`concepts:trigger-rules`, which let you set the conditions under which a DAG will run a task.

 .. _concepts:branching: